kenyann/HACKATHON_AURORA/web_src/docs/customization.md

-# RAG chat: Customizing the chat app
+# Customizing the chat app

 This guide provides more details for customizing the Chat App.